sstonaker/sstonaker/README.md

-## Professional Engineer seeking fulltime opportunity as a Software Engineer

 ### I am comfortable with Python, have worked through intermediate skills, and am using texts such as Python 3 Cookbook, and Learning Python to gain expert proficiency.
 I have built Python scripts and GUI programs to solve engineering problems in my current role as an Operations Engineer in the Oil & Gas industry.